AustralianBioCommons/ables/participants/perkins.md

 ---
-title: Rare Disease Genetics and Functional Genomics
+title: The Rare Disease Genetics and Functional Genomics Research Group
 description: Workflow consolidation, testing and implementation for Rare Disease Genetics and Functional Genomics managed by the Harry Perkins Institute of Medical Research.
 toc: false
 type: ABLeS Participant
 ---

+## Project title
+Rare Disease Genetics and Functional Genomics

 ## Collaborators and funding